dictu-lang/Dictu/docs/docs/style-guide-best-practices.md

 ## Mixed Caps

 The naming convention in Dictu is to use mixed caps, Camel Case and Pascal Case, to write multiword names.

-## Constants

-Constants should be defined using snake case when defined in global scope.
-E.g. `const CONSTANT_VALUE = 10;`.

-## Annotations

-Annotations, class and method, should be Pascal case.
+Variables, constants, and methods should favor the former, and classes and annotations the latter.

 ## Control Flow